 - Check if your credit card covers oversea car insurance (you can call the bank directly if you are not sure)

-- If you do need to buy the insurance, use Bonzah.
-Bonzah is a third-party insurance provider that has MUCH better rates than the car hire company directly – about 8 US$ a day on average instead of 30 USA that we paid per day.
+- If you do need to buy the insurance, here is my good tips for you – use Bonzah.
+Bonzah is a third-party insurance provider that has MUCH better rates than the car hire company directly – about 8 US$ a day on average instead of 30 USD that we paid per day.
 NOTE: Make sure to buy it BEFORE you start driving, otherwise it will not work.

-If you are not from the US (I know the feeling, I am from Russia) and there is no insurance coverage by your bank etc, you can buy the extra insurance online when booking your car.
-I know it is more pricey, but better safe then sorry!
+Sadly, Bonzah is only available for USA citizens for now.
+If you are not from the US (I know the feeling, I am from Russia) and there is no insurance coverage by your bank, etc., you should buy the extra insurance online when booking your car.
+I know it is more pricey, but better safe than sorry!

-Here are a few simple tips for safe driving on gravel roads:
+Here are a few simple tips for safe driving on gravel roads in Iceland:

 - just keep your speed low enough not to throw rocks into the sides of your own car;